Reinforcement Teaching: Experiments

 In this section, we apply our Reinforcement Teaching framework to the curriculum learning problem.
-Our goal is for the teacher to learn a policy for sequencing source tasks (i.e. a curriculum) such that the student can learn a target task most efficiently.
+Our goal is for the teacher to learn a policy for sequencing sub-tasks such that the student can solve a target task quickly.
+In our experiments, we consider both discrete and continuous environments: an 11 by 16 tabular maze, Four Rooms adapted from the MiniGrid suite \citep{gym_minigrid}, and Fetch Reach \citep{fetch_envs}.
+For the maze and Four Rooms environment, the student's objective is to learn the most efficient path from a target start state to a target terminal state.
+For the Fetch Reach environment, the student's goal is to learn how to move the end-effector to random locations in 3D space, given a fixed start state.
+See Appendix \ref{sec:RL_env} for more details on the student environments.

-In our experiments, we consider an 11 x 16 tabular maze and a non-tabular 7 x 7 Four Rooms environment.
-In this setup, the student's target task is to reach the goal state as quickly as possible.
-We note that our Four Rooms implementation is based on the MiniGrid suite \citep{gym_minigrid} with a fixed target and goal state.
-We discuss additional environment details in Appendix \ref{sec:RL_env}.
+\paragraph{Teaching MDP for Curriculum Learning} To formalize curriculum learning through Reinforcement Teaching, we establish the teaching MDP (see Table \ref{tab:teacher_mdp_table}).
+We begin by discussing the teacher's action space.
+The teacher's actions will control an aspect of the student's environment.
+For the maze and Four Rooms environment, the teacher's action will change the student's start state.
+The teacher can select the student's initial position from a pre-determined set of states, which can include states that are completely blocked off.

-To formalize curriculum learning through Reinforcement Teaching, we establish the teaching MDP $\mathcal{E}(\theta, \Omega)$.
-Let the student's learning algorithm, $\mathcal{L}$, be Q learning for the tabular setting and PPO \citep{schulman17_proxim_polic_optim_algor} for the non-tabular setting.
-See Appendix \ref{sec:hyperparams} for full hyperparameter details of both algorithms.
-Let $\mathcal \theta$ denote either the neural network parameters of the PPO agent or the state-action values of the Q-Learning agent.
-Furthermore, in this setting, the teacher's actions will control $\Omega_{e}$ by changing the student's initial starting position.
+For Fetch Reach, the teacher's actions determine the goal distribution.
+The goal distribution determines the location the goal is randomly sampled from.
+Each action gradually increases the maximum distance between the goal distribution and the starting configuration of the end-effector.
+Therefore, ``easier'' student sub-tasks are ones in which the set of goals are very close to the starting configuration.
+Conversely, ``harder'' tasks are ones in which the set of goals are far from the starting configuration of the end-effector.